saritasa-nest/saritasa-dotnet-tools/docs/common/flow.rst

     .. function:: CreateExponentialBackoffDelayRetryStrategy(int numberOfTries, TimeSpan? minBackoff, TimeSpan? maxBackoff, TimeSpan? deltaBackoff, bool firstFastRetry, bool randomizeDeltaBackoff)

         A retry strategy with backoff parameters for calculating the exponential delay between retries.
 Delta backoff (jitter) requires to randomize next delay.
 The implementation is equal to Microsoft Enterprise Library exponential backoff transient fault handling.
-Here is a sample run with delays for configuration numberOfTries=10, minBackoff=2 sec, maxBackoff=35 sec, no delta backoff:
+Here is a sample run with delays for configuration ``numberOfTries=10``, ``minBackoff=2 sec``, ``maxBackoff=35 sec``, no delta backoff, no first fast retry:

             ::